fsantanna/fsantanna.github.io/Freechains/cpr.md

     Dislikes serve as warnings that gradually reduce the reputation of abusive posts and their authors.
-    If the number of dislikes crosses a threshold, a post can be revoked forum and its author banned from the forum.
+    If the number of dislikes crosses a threshold, a post can be revoked and its author banned from the forum.

 6. **Conflict resolution should be easily accessible.**
     *When issues come up, resolving them should be informal, cheap and